KRFOSS/kali-docs/general-use/enabling-root/index.md

 kali@kali:~$
 ```

+{{% notice info %}}
+Please note that the password prompt will not display output as you are typing in the password, but it will still register the keystrokes.
+{{% /notice %}}

-The next thing we need to decide is if we are wanting to use root via ssh or through the login prompt on whichever DE is installed.
+The next thing we need to decide is if we are wanting to use root via ssh or through the login prompt on whichever desktop environment is installed.

 ### Enabling root for SSH